 Be careful with this type of foundation since it can be full coverage, and you can get an amazing, fully glam look.
 Still, also, you need to have extra care at using it and always disinfect it thoroughly because it can be easy to contaminate the pot.

-Or you can try a creamy foundation like this one that has a smooth finish and from Maybelline.
+Or you can try a creamy foundation like this one that has a smooth finish and is from Maybelline.